Education and Research Center Staff

 As the executive director for several nonprofit agencies, women's issues were central to Julie's work.
 Prior to joining WHERC in 2010, she was the executive director of Health & Family @ Work, an organization helping the low wage workforce manage their health and family challenges on and off the job.
 Julie has served as the executive director of the Early Childhood Parenting Center.
 She is married and has twin sons.

 Sierra Moon graduated with a B.A. in Human Biology and Society from UCLA, with a concentration in medicine and public health.
 Throughout her time as an undergraduate, Sierra volunteered in local hospitals and worked as a scribe to numerous doctors, gaining insight into the medical field.
+She is passionate about caring for children and has nannied for several years.
 Sierra is applying to medical school in hopes of learning how to better serve her community’s health needs.
-In her free time and she enjoys reading and playing scrabble at the beach.
+In her free time, she enjoys reading and being outdoors.

 October 2018 -